falk-m/blog/posts/2023-12-09-ursafe-encoding/README.md

     }
 ```

 Why do use the JSON_UNESCAPED_SLASHES option?
-Normally, "/" is escaped to "\\/". but instead of transmitting the raw JSON string, we encode them also base64. so we don't need the double encoding of the slash character.
+Normally, "/" is escaped to "\\/".
+But instead of transmitting the raw JSON string, we encode them also base64.
+So we don't need the double encoding of the slash character.